excoffierleonard/transcriber/README.md

 ## TODO

-- When a request is canceled, directly stop the transcription
+- When a long request is canceled, directly stop the transcription, dont wait for the transcription to finish